An integral sliding-mode parallel control approach for general nonlinear systems via piecewise affine linear models: System Description and Preliminaries

 1). $X\times U$ contains the origin.

 2).
-The system function $f$ is continuously differentiable on $X\times U$ and has the origin as its only zero point.
-In view of the universal approximation capability of the PALMs, the following PALM can be constructed to express the nonlinear system in~(\ref{nonl}) equivalently on the compact region $X\times U$:
+The system function $f$ is continuously differentiable on $X\times U$ and has the origin as its equilibrium.
+In view of the universal approximation capability of PALMs~\cite{julian1998canonical}, the following PALM can be constructed to express the controlled system in~(\ref{nonl}) equivalently on $X \times U $:

 where